ultush/race-based-data-collection/toronto-police-services.md

 # Toronto Police Service Race Based Data Collection Policy

+## Summary
+Toronto Police Service is implementing a Race Based Data Collection Policy.
+The policy application is limited to a very narrow range of activities.
+The narrow application of the Race Based Data Strategy does not cover  technology based means of  data collection by the Toronto Police Service.
+By not including technology based data collection, the policy will not serve its purpose of mitigating systematic racism.
+Technology based data collection tends to reinforce and multiply systematic racism, particularly anti-Black racism, and therefore needs to be limited and controlled under strict Race Based Data collection policies, if and when technology based data collection it is implemented at all.

 ## Background

-* Toronto Police Service (TPS) is gathering public input on a Race Based Data Collection policy [TPS website] (http://www.torontopolice.on.ca/race-based-data/)
+* Toronto Police Service (TPS) is gathering public input on a Race Based Data Collection policy [TPS website](http://www.torontopolice.on.ca/race-based-data/)
 * TPS policy is based on the requirements of the Ontario provincial Anti Racism Act of 2017 which mandated the collection of race-based data by police and other organizations.
 * For the Toronto Police Service, data collection started on January 1, 2020.

 ## Personal Experience
 This Summer, like many others I have attended a number of events supporting Black Lives Matter.
 At one of these events, specifically the #WalkforRegis event that took place on July 25th, 2020, I  noticed an unmarked White police van parked close to the gathering.
-The van followed the #WalkforRegis into High Park,  confirming that it was a van used by police for surveillance of people at the event.
-The van had specialized equipment additions that indicated a technology such as Stingray was being used for surveillance of attendees at the #WalkforRegis.
+The van followed the #WalkforRegis participants into High Park, confirming that it was a van used by police for surveillance of people at the event.
+The van had specialized equipment modfications that indicated a technology such as Stingray was being used for surveillance of attendees at the #WalkforRegis.
 This was my most recent and direct experience of technology based police surveillance, particularly surveillance of a Black community led gathering in Toronto.

-## Police Data Collection methods have historically involved Systemac Racism
+## Police Data Collection methods have involved Systematic Racism
-Toronto Police Services have been critiqued and stopped its previous practice of "carding", also known as Field Information Report (FIR) or Community Inquiry Report (CIR).
+Toronto Police Services have been critiqued and stopped its previous practice of "carding" in 2014, also known as [Field Information Report (FIR) or Community Inquiry Report (CIR)](https://en.wikipedia.org/wiki/Carding_(police_policy)).
 The main issue with carding was that it involved systematic racism, particularly anti-Black racism, where Black individuals were highly over represented in carding interactions.
+In 2019, Toronto Police Services halted the aquisition of technology ShotSpotter, and one of the primary concerns raised was [disproportional policing of racialized communities](https://ccla.org/ccla-urges-toronto-delay-purchase-gunshot-location-technology-shotspotter/)
-Many police forces across Canada that have been critiqued for problematic carding practices have responded by sayign what they do is not "carding" its something else by a  [different name](https://en.wikipedia.org/wiki/Carding_(police_policy))
+Many police forces across Canada that have been critiqued for problematic carding practices have responded by sayign what they do is not "carding" its something else by a  [different name]

 ## Issues